10 best sunscreen for babies and toddlers recommended by mums in 2025

 Best for being extra water resistant

-NIVEA SUN Kids Protect & Care Roll-On 50+ Tim Ferid / Mother and Baby
+NIVEA SUN Kids Protect & Care Roll-On 50+ MOTHER&BABY

-Trusted by many, this nivea sun protection for kids comes in a handy travel size with easy roll-on application.
-The formula claims to be extra water resistant, absorbing quickly and providing long-lasting moisture while supporting the skin's protective barrier to reduce the risk of sun allergies.
+Trusted by many, this Nivea sun protection for kids comes in a handy travel size with an easy roll-on application.
+The formula claims to be extra water-resistant, absorbing quickly and providing long-lasting moisture while supporting the skin's protective barrier to reduce the risk of sun allergies.

-Tim Ferid, our dad tester and SEO Executive at Mother & Baby enjoyed the "nice fresh scent" and the application of the product on his little one, describing it as: "Super easy to use, literally just roll product on and rub in.
+Tim Ferid, our dad tester and SEO Executive at Mother and Baby, enjoyed the "nice fresh scent" and the application of the product on his little one.
+He described it as super easy to use: "Literally just roll product on and rub in.
 Works well when trying to apply to a wriggly baby."
-He says it was smooth and moisturising on the skin and that it absorbed well once rubbed in, however, he did experience slight tackiness on the skin.
+He says it was smooth and moisturising on the skin and that it absorbed well once rubbed in; however, he did experience slight tackiness on the skin.

-Tim says it's not the cheapest on the market as you only get a small amount, however, for a baby you do not need much.
-Tim points out that it may not be the best value for money if you have a bigger child, especially if needing to reapply regularly, like if your child is playing in water.
+Tim says it's not the cheapest on the market, as you only get a small amount; however, for a baby, you do not need much.
+Tim points out that it may not be the best value for money if you have a bigger child, especially if they need to reapply regularly, like if your child is playing in the water.
 The product is advertised to be extra water resistant, but Tim says you can never be too careful with little ones!

 Pros